mariushobbhahn/mariushobbhahn.github.io/_drafts/2021-10-22-second_year_PhD.md

 ### Papers are partly about looks

 Papers are about information sharing.
 If the plot is unreadable that's bad.
 This manifests in an expectation, see Philipps way to create plots. "you see some lines and some numbers, that should be enough".
 But I really WANT to understand Philipp's plots.

+### Work on the basics

+Git, coding practices, etc.

 #### ***One last note***